Services for Students

-The Center for Learning Excellence is located on the 2nd floor of the Jenkins Education Complex building.
-It consists of three rooms to provide a variety of learning environments.
-The main tutoring room has six computers and several round tables for individual or group study.
-The lounge area has three computers and comfortable furniture for quiet study.
-The third room is a computer laboratory containing 20 computers for students' use.
+The Center for Learning Excellence is located on the 2nd floor of the Henry Pfeiffer Library.
 The Center for Learning Excellence (CLE) provides academic support for students and community at no extra cost.
-We have professional tutoring, peer tutoring, study groups, and assistance with study skills, time management, test taking, and much more.
+We offer professional tutoring, peer tutoring, study groups, and assistance with study skills, time management, test taking, and much more.

 Our Assistant Director serves as a professional tutor and offers assistance in math, writing, biology, psychology, physics, chemistry, history, business, and other subjects.
-Our Writing Specialist offers assistance with RHET 091, 101, 102, and writing for other courses.
-Our peer tutors are faculty recommended and trained to assist students in their subject.
+Our Writing Specialist offers assistance with COMP 131, 132, and writing for other courses.
+Our Peer Tutors are faculty recommended and trained to assist students in their subject.
 Tutoring is available on a walk-in basis or by appointment.
-Tutors' schedules are posted across campus, on the website, and are emailed to the campus community.
+Tutors' schedules are posted across campus and on the website, and are emailed to the campus community.
 Some faculty also hold office hours in the CLE.

 For maximum benefits, students should prepare their assignments well in advance and use the CLE on a regular basis.
 Research recommends 2 hours of study and preparation for every 1 hour spent in class, including lab times.
-For example, if a student is enrolled in Psychology 201, he or she will spend about 3 hours per week in the classroom.
-Then, he or she should spend 6 hours per week reading, studying, revising notes, and participating in study groups just for Psychology 201.
+For example, if a student is enrolled in PSYC 101, he or she will spend about 3 hours per week in the classroom.
+Then, he or she should spend 6 hours per week reading, studying, revising notes, and participating in study groups just for PSYC 101.
 Because Mac students often take 15 hours of classes per week, the CLE recommends a total of 30 hours preparing for classes.

 Study assistance can also be found on the Center for Learning Excellence web page.
 All students should spend time each week in the Learning Center and get help immediately when they encounter a problem.

-A student may cash personal checks in any amount up to $50.00 in the Business Office.
+A student may cash personal checks in any amount up to $50.00 in One-Stop Student Services.
 Students picking up or cashing checks must show their MacMurray identification card.
 No exceptions are made.
 There is a $50.00 charge for each check returned for insufficient funds.
 In addition, one returned check causes a student to lose his/her check cashing privileges.

 Students interested in receiving personal counseling must go to the Office of Student Life.
 One of the staff will make the student's first appointment with Park Place Counseling Services located just a few blocks from the College campus.
-Students may receive up to 3 counseling sessions per academic year.
-Each session will require the student to pay a $5.00 co-payment.
-If it is determined that the student will need on-going counseling, the student will work with the insurance person at Park Place to obtain services through their parent's insurance or their own personal insurance company.
+This service is free for students.
+If more than 3 sessions are required for on-going counseling the student will work with the insurance person at Park Place to obtain services through their parent's insurance or their own personal insurance company.

 Chartwells provides enjoyable, nutritious, and creative meals to the whole student body.
 Students with special dietary needs are encouraged to make their needs known to the Dining Services Director.

 Dining Services also offers a full-service catering department.
-After scheduling your receptions, parties, picnics, or special meals with the Administrative Assistant in Operations (extension 7220), contact the General Manager of Dining Services, Dave Erickson, at 217-479-7069 for all of your special dining needs.
+After scheduling your receptions, parties, picnics, or special meals with the Administrative Assistant in Operations, contact the General Manager of Dining Services at 217-479-7069 for all of your special dining needs.
 Involve us in your initial planning for additional ideas for your special occasions.

 It is MacMurray College's goal that all enrolled students have reasonable access to the vast array of educational experiences the College offers.
-The Disability Support Services office (DSS) serves specifically as a resource to students with documented disabilities to secure the access they need to enjoy those experiences and achieve their educational goals.
+The Office of Disability Services (ODS) serves specifically as a resource to students with documented disabilities to secure the access they need to enjoy those experiences and achieve their educational goals.

-If you have a learning disability, attention deficit/hyperactive disorder, mobility challenge, psychological/psychiatric diagnosis, are blind/low vision, deaf or hard of hearing, or have another documented disability you may be eligible for accommodations.
-It is important that you contact DSS when you are accepted to the College, or soon after, because you may need time to secure appropriate documentation and because certain types of requests take time to fulfill.
-Then, each semester thereafter, you will need to make contact with DSS to make arrangements for the following semester.
+If you have a learning disability, attention deficit/hyperactive disorder, mobility challenge, psychological/psychiatric diagnosis, are blind/low vision, deaf or hard of hearing, or have another documented disability, you may be eligible for accommodations.
+It is important that you contact Disability Services when you are accepted to the College, or soon after, because you may need time to secure appropriate documentation and because certain types of requests take time to fulfill.
+Then, each semester thereafter, you will need to make contact with Disability Services to make arrangements for the following semester.

-If approved for services, you may be eligible to receive assistance securing note takers, sign language interpreters, alternative testing arrangements, audio text formatting, Braille/large print texts, and/or on-campus housing accommodations.
-It is important to remember that DSS and faculty will make appropriate accommodations to provide equal access but course content, academic rigor, or requirements will not be altered to accommodate the needs of an individual.
+If approved for services, you may be eligible to receive assistance securing note takers, sign language interpreters, alternative testing arrangements, audio text formatting, Braille/large print texts, and/or on-campus room and board accommodations.
+It is important to remember that Disability Services and faculty will make appropriate accommodations to provide equal access but course content, academic rigor, or requirements will not be altered to accommodate the needs of an individual.